 Domestic violence is defined as "A pattern of coercive tactics, which can include physical, psychological, sexual, economic and emotional abuse, perpetrated by one person against an adult intimate partner, with the goal of establishing and maintaining power and control over the victim."

 What to Do if You Are the Victim of Domestic Violence

-Every couple argues and sometimes an argument can escalate into a full-blown altercation which gets out of hand.
+Every couple argues and sometimes an argument can escalate into a full-blown altercation that gets out of hand.
 If you have had a spouse or a family member strike you or a family member, or threaten to strike you or a family member, either with their hand or an object or in any way caused you or a family member physical harm the first thing to do is to immediately call 911.
-Your physical safety and the physical safety of your children is more important than anything and you must call the police to your home to physically protect you.
+Your physical safety and the physical safety of your children are more important than anything and you must call the police to your home to physically protect yourself.
 If you are unable to get to a phone, or if you feel that you or a family member is in imminent danger, you should get out of the house immediately, and drive to your local police station and report the crime in person.
 The police may accompany you back to your home once they have arrested the abuser.

 Charges and Arraignment

 Once arrested, the abuser will be arraigned before a judge where the charges will be formally entered into the record.
 The abuser will be accompanied by their attorney and the State of NY will be represented by a District Attorney who will ask the court to set bail.
 Each situation is unique and the judge may or may not keep the alleged abuser in jail or may decide on releasing the person pending bail is paid.
 At this point, you may think that you have done more harm than good and the abuser has been released to return and harm you or a family member, but there are other remedies at your disposal to increase your safety.
 The most effective tool you may have to try and keep an alleged abuser at bay is called an order of protection.